Prash-KS/Hieroglyph-Translator/README.md

 This project adopted a detection-classification pipeline due to the unavailability of a publicly accessible dataset for ancient hieroglyphs.
 While a sequence-to-sequence approach for direct sentence generation was initially considered, the lack of comprehensive data with annotations for such tasks made it impractical.

+# Dataset
 The original dataset of individual hieroglyph images used for this project was sourced from [here](https://github.com/morrisfranken/glyphreader).
-It is compiled by Morris Franken
+It is compiled by Morris Franken, each hieroglyph is manually annotated and labelled according the Gardiner Sign List.
 Total Images = 4210
 Total Classes = 171

+Since the dataset lacked bounding box annotations required for YOLOv8, all images were manually annotated using Roboflow to define regions of interest for detection tasks.